PROVIDING OPPORTUNITIES

 VALUE OF SCHOLARSHIPS

-Scholarships are awarded at the Principal’s discretion.
 The percentage of tuition fee remission will vary according to students’ abilities and personal circumstances.
-The tuition fee covers all tuition costs.
-They do not cover other costs which are the responsibility of the parent, guardian or carer.
-Inclusions and exclusions may differ at the Principal’s discretion.
+Scholarships (excluding the Community Service Scholarship, which is all inclusive) apply to tuition fees and, where applicable, boarding fees.
+They do not cover levies or other costs which are the responsibility of the parent/carer.

 MEANS TESTED SCHOLARSHIPS